Dreamy Strawberry Cookies with Sweet Frosting

 Freeze-dried strawberries provide concentrated flavor without excess moisture.
 The quality of berries directly affects the final result - premium brands offer better color and taste intensity compared to budget options.

 A tray of pink cookies with red sprinkles on a cooling rack.
-Pin
+Pin it

 A tray of pink cookies with red sprinkles on a cooling rack. | cuisinegenial.com